xSupernovaa/mini-saraha/README.md

 Bassel, 01 Jun
     - created a new function in FilesManager, User load_user_instance_from_disc(int user_id), it returns a user instances with all its fields loaded from disc

+Ayman, 2 Jun
+    • Fixed bugs in server and menus where data wasn't propagated on server
+    • Pushed new user into the users vector after registration